Narnach/path_of_exile_loot_filters/README.md

 # Narnach's Loot filters for Path of Exile

-(Last major patch update: 3.0 / Fall of Oriath / Harbinger League)
+(Last major patch update: 3.1 / War for the Atlas / Abyss League)

 These are the [Path of Exile](https://www.pathofexile.com/) loot filters I use in my recordings over at [youtube.com/narnach](https://www.youtube.com/narnach)
 It keeps evolving over time, as my needs keep changing.